 First things first – let’s first try to make a quick characterization of the river.
 Can I find any river guide of trip report?
 Is it braided or meandering?
 Are there any single channel bedrock stretches?
 Are there possibilities to skip stretches or even the entire paddling section by hiking roads or trails in case conditions do turn out to be bad on the terrain?

-One of the most difficult questions at this point is to estimate whether or not a river will carry enough water to paddle it when you are travelling higher in the catchment.
-During my first long hikig/packrafting traverse, 2750km through Scandinavia in 2012, I sometimes looked forward to paddling a scenic river for days, only to find out I was just bumping from rock to rock once I got there – and eventually had to walk the sections because of low water levels.
-Making this discharge estimate is something which really comes with experience.
+One of the most difficult questions at this point is to estimate whether or not a river will have enough water to paddle it when you are travelling higher in the catchment.
+During my first long hiking/packrafting traverse, 2750km through Scandinavia in 2012, I sometimes looked forward to paddling a scenic river for days, only to find out I was just bumping from rock to rock once I got there – and eventually had to walk the sections because of low water levels.
+Making this discharge estimate is something which gets easier with increasing experience – but is still one of the hardest parameters of wilderness packrafting to assess.

 2.2.
 Step 2: Estimating river gradient – making an altitude profile